molecanth/molecanth.github.io/Submodule/Intro_DE_pt2.md

 ![setup](../img/settingup.png)

 Finally, we need to grab the files that we will be working with for the analysis.
 The NHPRTR has provided a massive count matrix of every species/tissue combination, of which I have extracted a subset of data for skeletal muscle from all species, and generated an associated metadata file.
-Click on each of the links below, and once on the github page right-click the download button and choose "Save link as ..." option and save to your `data` directory:
+To download the counts matrix click the first link below, and once on the github page right-click the download button and choose "Save link as ..." option and save to your `data` directory.
+To download the metdata table, click the second link below, click the "Raw" button and then save the page through your browser by clicking File > Save Page As... and save as primate_meta.txt in your `meta` directory

 * Save the [full counts matrix](https://github.com/molecanth/molecanth.github.io/blob/master/module_data/primate_skeletalmuscle-2.txt) file in the `data` directory.
 * Save the [full metadata table](https://github.com/molecanth/molecanth.github.io/blob/master/module_data/primate_meta.txt) file in the `meta` directory.